s22s/seahorse-sdk-example/README.md

   }
 ```

-## Second operation registration method
+## Operation registration method
-`SPIRegistration` is an example of another method of operation registration in Seahorse.
+`SPIRegistration` is an example of operation registration in Seahorse.
 It extends `CatalogRegistrant` and overloads `register` method.
 Inside this method you pass factories operations as arguments to `registerOperation` method.

 For example:
 ```scala